mariiamakura/transcendence/README.md

 ## Secrets and Environment Variables

 Environment variables and secrets are stored in a `.env` file.
-This approach is **only for educational purposes** and should not be used in production environments.
+This approach is **!only for educational purposes!** and should not be used in production environments.

 ## Games Included